DylanLeisler/ptcg-sm-campaign/README.md

-# My girlfriend won't stop hassling me about how bad of an idea this is
-## So I'm switching to Godot.
+# I'm switching to Godot.
 Consider this inactive for the time being.
 ### The code is free to use and this project is not technically abandoned.
 ### Reach out with any questions or interest.